 Dust mites live and multiply easily in warm, humid places.
-They prefer temperatures at or above 70 degrees Fahrenheit with humidity of 75 to 80 percent.
+They prefer temperatures at or above 70 degrees Fahrenheit with a humidity of 75 to 80 percent.
 They die when the humidity falls below 50 percent.
 They are not usually found in dry climates.

 If you suspect you have mold in your home contact our professional inspectors for a free phone consultation.

 Our professional experienced inspector knows what to look for during household mold inspection and testing.

 Comprehensive lab/report results interpretation findings and conclusions included.

 Indoor pollution sources that release gases or particles into the air are the primary cause of indoor air quality problems.
 Inadequate ventilation can increase indoor pollutant levels by not bringing in enough outdoor air to dilute emissions from indoor sources and by not carrying indoor air pollutants out of the area.
 High temperature and humidity levels can also increase concentrations of some contaminants.

 For indoor air quality allergen air sampling, the approach we prefer collects an air sample for 5 days.
 A device is set up so that it continuously runs for that time period.
 During that time, air passes through the apparatus, and allergens are collected on an electrostatically charged plate.
 This type of sampling is very simple, but it requires a sampling time that is longer than dust sampling.